ng88/ad-blockers-detector/README.md

 ```

 ## Adding translation ##
-Currently, text strings (used in the provided dialog for example) are translated in English & French.
+Currently, text strings (used in the provided dialog for example) are translated in English,Chinese & French.
 You can add support for your native language by adding a strings.xml file in res/values-xx.